Skip to content

 Basic Steps

-It is assumed that the project, table, and transform are all already configured.
-More information on how to set these up can be found on the Projects & Tables and Write Transforms pages.
+Ensure that the project, table, and transform are all already configured.
+See Projects & Tables and Write Transforms.

 The HTTP endpoint uses the URI path /ingest/event and is made available by default on port 443 (HTTPS) to receive data.
-IP allowlists and authentication information can be used to grant/restrict access to the endpoint (see IP Allow List, User Authentication).
+IP allowlists and authentication information can be used to grant/restrict access to the endpoint.
+See also Configure IP Access and User Authentication.

 The POST method is used to send data with HTTP Headers used to define the characteristics of the message.